-16.9 Common Operations
+17.6 Common Operations

-16.9.1 Record Assignment
+17.6.1 Record Assignment

 A variable of record type may be updated by assignment.
-The compiler provides a default assignment operator for each record type \mathbb{R} having the signature
+The compiler provides a default assignment operator for each record type R having the signature:

-'''

-Example.

-proc = (ref lhs:R, rhs:R) : void ;
+proc =(ref lhs:R, rhs) : void ;

-'''

 In it, the value of each field of the record on the right-hand side is assigned to the corresponding field of the record on the left-hand side.
+It is a type error if the left-hand side and the right-hand side do not have the same set of field names.
+It is also a type error if two fields with the same name do not have assignable types.

-The compiler-provided assignment operator may be overridden.
+The compiler-provided assignment operator may be overridden as described in 11.3.